 SEAT Arona interior

-The SEAT Arona’s cabin comes with an impressive amount of standard kit – especially in mid-range models – but it looks and feels a bit cheaper than most alternatives
+The SEAT Arona’s cabin comes with an impressive amount of standard kit – especially in mid-range models – but alternatives look and feel nicer inside

-Sadly, the Arona’s fairly drab cabin design is less worthy of praise.
+Sadly, the Arona’s fairly drab cabin design is less praiseworthy.
 Sure, you get a leather-trimmed steering wheel as standard across the range, but the SEAT’s hard, black plastic trims mean it doesn’t feel quite as special inside as the likes of the Citroen C3 Aircross, even if the SEAT is easier to use.

 At least you can spruce up the SEAT Arona’s seats a little with some fancy upholstery in mid-range models.
-Pick a sporty FR version and you get some bright red fabric details on the backrests while FR Sport models get plush suede-like Alcantara trim with contrasting red stitching.
+Pick a sporty FR version and you get some bright red fabric details on the backrests while FR Sport models add plush suede-like trim with contrasting red stitching.

 Ever wanted to know what it’s like to be colour blind for a day?
 Just jump in the Arona and you’ll have a pretty good idea by looking at its black and white interior plastics…

-These come with an upgraded eight-inch screen that’s one of the most responsive and most intuitive you’ll find in any small SUV.
+These come with an upgraded eight-inch screen that’s more responsive and more intuitive to use.
 Colourful menu graphics and touch-sensitive shortcut buttons make it a doddle to quickly find the features you’re looking for and there’s even a physical volume knob to make cranking up your favourite tunes as easy as possible.

 This system comes with sat-nav as standard, too.
 The on-screen keyboard is pretty easy to use, but it’s a pain having to switch between separate screens for letters and numbers when you’re entering a postcode.